Living With a Chapter 13 Case, Part 2

 New Credit During Your Chapter 13 Case

-Taking out more credit during your Chapter 13 case is generally not allowed.
+Applying and getting approved for more credit during your Chapter 13 case is generally not allowed.
 This means you can’t apply for a credit card, take out a personal loan, get a payday or car title loan, or even take advantage of certain types of bank account overdraft protection plans, which are often designed to deposit a sum of money into your account to cover the overdraft and pay back over time.

-Under certain circumstances, you may be able to get a car loan or get a loan to replace a necessary item like a refrigerator.
+Under certain circumstances, you may be able to get an approved car loan or get a loan to replace a necessary item like a refrigerator.
 If you need to take on credit during your Chapter 13 case, you will be required to show that the credit is for something that you really need and that the obligation will be reasonable.
 For instance, you may need to replace a car that was totaled in an accident.
 Generally, you will only be allowed to purchase a car comparable to the one you are replacing, or your bankruptcy judge may place limits on the amount and the interest rate you can finance.

 You will probably have to update your bankruptcy paperwork to show that you will have room in your budget for the debt payment.
 You may even be required to attend a hearing before the judge to explain why you need the debt and how you intend to pay it.